panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 The key to understanding the difference between a node and an element is to understand what a node is.

 From a higher viewpoint, a DOM document consists of a hierarchy of nodes.
-Each node can have a parent and children.
+Each node can have a parent and/or children.

 Let's look at the following HTML document: